Scottsdale Family Law Mediation Attorneys

 The parties attend joint negotiation sessions about once a month.
 During these sessions, they discuss various emotional and financial issues.
 If outside experts are needed, such as accountants or real estate appraisers, the parties proportionally divide the cost.
 Frequently, collaborative law resolves even bitterly-contested divorces in as little as six or eight meetings.

-If the process breaks down, the parties must start over with new Phoenix family law attorneys.
+If the process breaks down, the parties must start over with new Scottsdale family law attorneys.
 This safeguard ensures that both parties and attorneys are fully committed to the collaborative law process.